Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

     ```

 {% endnavtab %}
-{% navtab Traditional or hybrid mode - Kong CLI %}
+{% navtab Traditional or hybrid mode - kong config CLI %}

 If you backed up {{site.base_gateway}} database using `kong config db_export`,
-use the Kong CLI to restore your configuration from the backup declarative config file.
+use the kong config CLI to restore your configuration from the backup declarative config file.

 1. Validate the backup configuration file before restoring it: